matematysek/czech-extra-station-names/README.md

-# Extra Station Names Sample NewGRF
+# Czech Extra Station Names NewGRF

 ### Features

-* This GRF adds extra station name strings for when all the default names have been used up, instead of "Town Station #NNN".
+* This GRF adds extra station name strings for when all the default names have been used up, instead of "Town Station #NNN", that are localised to Czech.

 ### Requirements